Wonersh: Shamley Green

 Shamley Green is a village part of the Surrey Hills Area of Outstanding Natural Beauty between Wonersh and Cranleigh.
-It is bordered on the east by Blackheath and in the west by the Cranleigh Water.
+It is bordered on the east by Blackheath and in the west by Cranleigh Waters.
 Blackheath is separated by farmland and footpaths in Reelhall Hill and Woodhill.
 Two 300m footpaths, traversing Lordshill Common, connect the middle of the village to The Wey South Path from Guildford to Cranleigh which was historically the Cranleigh Railway Line.

+The parish church of Christ Church, Shamley Green, was completed in 1864, initially as a daughter church of the Wonersh parish.
+The adjacent Old Vicarage, now a private home, was built for the first vicar, the Reverend Edgar Bowring.

 Two areas of public open space in the village include the Cricket Green that hosts occasional summer fairs.
 The Red Lion and the Bricklayers Arms are pubs in the village.
 There are several shops and there are schools.
 Shamley Green Conservation Area contains 22 listed buildings with 10 others on the village outskirts.
-Shamley Green is a large irregular shaped green that is quite exposed and flat with little or no trees.
-None of the buildings are graded Grade II* or I.
+Shamley Green is a 5 ha area of common land, the majority of which is owned by the parish council.
+The area is predominantly open grassland and part of it is used as a cricket pitch.
+None of the buildings in Shamley Green are graded Grade I or II*.

 In 2013, BBC Two featured the village in the Horizon episode The Secret Life of the Cat, stating that Shamley Green has the highest density feline population in the United Kingdom.